fejes99/RestaurantApp/backend/README.md

 - Order item - tuple of product and quantity
 - Order - order with list of order items
 - Restaurant - restaurant where the order was created
-- User - user who ordered
+- Customer - Customer who ordered
 - Payment - payment details

 # Routes